 - swollen lymph nodes

-- recurrent or exotic infections
+- recurrent or unusual infections

-Make sure to tell your doctor if you suffer from an autoimmune disease, recently had surgery, or are currently taking medication to suppress your immune system, as these factors may affect your results.
+Make sure to tell your doctor if you have an autoimmune disease, have recently had surgery, or if you’re currently taking medications to suppress your immune system.
+These factors may affect your results.

-The B and T cell screen is a blood test.
-A nurse will tie an elastic band (tourniquet) above the site where the blood will be taken, usually on the inside of your elbow.
+- A healthcare provider will tie an elastic band called a tourniquet above the site where the blood will be taken, which is usually on the inside of your elbow.

 Common diseases and disorders associated with increased levels of T or B cells include: